florimondmanca/adventofcode2022/README.md

 # adventofcode2022

-Using [Advent Of Code 2022](https://adventofcode.com/2022/) to spice up my programming language fu.
+Answers to [Advent Of Code 2022](https://adventofcode.com/2022/) written in Rust.

 ## Requirements